-Now that is a word that we do not often use anymore; a word that we can easily intuit its meaning, however, if we think about it a little bit, alien is an adjective which means it is separated from a larger population.
-So unalienable simply means not capable of being separated.
+Now that is a word that we do not often use anymore; a word that we can easily intuit its meaning, however, if we think about it a little bit.
+"Alien," as an adjective, means it is separated from a larger population.
+So "unalienable" simply means not capable of being separated.

 One dictionary defines unalienable as protected from being removed or taken away.
 Synonyms include the adjectives unassailable, inviolable, natural, inherent, basic, and absolute.
 The word is generally used in philosophic contexts, and is quite a bit abstract, but we can bring it down to earth if we want to by comparing it or combining it with scripture.